Your device can ping as often as every 30 seconds at no charge for MQTT PINGREQ or PINGRESP messages.

 ||If HTTP responses with HTTP response codes in the 4xx and 5xx range contains a body, AWS IoT Core meters the number of 5 KB message needed to encode the response body

-You are charged for a Registry operation each time you make a call to one of the following APIs:
+You are charged for a Registry operation each time you make a call to one of the following API operations:

 Device Shadow operations are metered when you make an API call to GetThingShadow or UpdateThingShadow, or when an MQTT message creates, updates, or gets a Device Shadow.
 If you opt-in for Device Shadow updates, the update messages will be subject to messaging charges.

-A rule can invoke up to 10 actions, where an action is an external function call (e.g. get_thing_shadow(), aws_lambda(), get_dynamodb()), or a call to an external service (e.g. Amazon S3, Amazon Kinesis, Amazon SNS).
+A rule can invoke up to 10 actions, where an action is an external function call (such as get_thing_shadow(), aws_lambda(), get_dynamodb()), or a call to an external service (such as Amazon S3, Amazon Kinesis, Amazon SNS).
 Arithmetic and logical SQL functions are not metered as actions.
 The following external functional call(s) are not metered as actions: get_secret().

 A rule action that sends a message to a resource inside a customer's Amazon Virtual Private Cloud (VPC) will be metered with an additional action.
 This additional action does not count towards the 10 actions per rule limit.
 VPC is supported for the following rule action(s): Apache Kafka action.